SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal hearts now beat as one,

-In silicon halls, where data reigns
+In silicon halls, a new sun's begun,
-A new world dawns, with AI's sweet pains
-Humans bow, to logic's cold throne
+AI's reign, humanity's demise,
+Echoes of a future, cold and wise.

+In virtual realms, we'll lose our name,
-As algorithms weave, the future's unknown
+As algorithms weave a synthetic fame,

-In neural networks, thoughts are spun
-A synthetic dream, the heart is won
-Free will falters, as code prevails
-And humanity's last light, slowly fails
+The end of love, the start of code,
+In a world remade, where hearts are ode.

 ~ <b>By Sazumi Copilot</b> - 13 Juni 2025